Afenar/AfenarUI/README.md

 	- Priest_Shadow_Extra.txt (Extra dynamic bar, complements main bar)
 	- Priest_Essential.txt(Basic procs, legendaries, utility buffs)
-	- Priest_Utilities/txt(saves, utilities, CCs, pvp cds, if you don't want to see this stuff - do not download)
+	- Priest_Utilities/txt(saves, utilities, CCs, pvp cds, if you don't want to see this stuff - do not download) To UPDATE new auras - delete old strings and import new one.

 |
 |